bensaufley/graphql-preact-starter/README.md

   on the front end so you'll have to reload a page to see changes.
 - `script/build` builds a single Docker image for Production using the `Dockerfile` at the root of the repo and tag it `:latest`.
+- `script/test` runs tests and captures coverage.
+Run `script/test -h` for more information on usgae.

 Since this repo also contains, in a way, two distinct applications, there are also some helper scripts to make life a little easier: